mj3b/juno/README.md

 We didn’t want to add another plugin.
 We wanted to subtract complexity.

-So we asked: *What if the analyst was the interface?*
+So I asked: *What if the analyst was the interface?*

 By integrating with OpenAI’s **Enterprise GPT**, we created a more cost-conscious, usage-based alternative—scaling insight on demand without scaling licensing costs.
 GPT’s flexible consumption model meant we could meet teams where they were, without forcing them into tiered subscriptions or tool sprawl.
 For many teams, JUNO’s integration model is not just smarter—it’s **cheaper**.